NichHarris/GasGuard/README.md

 - Powered via the breadboard power rail using a barrel jack converter to a USB 3 connected to an A/C wall wort power adapter

-- Arduino receives analog inputs via gas sensors.

-- Arduino microcontroller obtains sensors data and sends it to the database.
+- Receives analog inputs via gas sensors and sends sesnor data to Firebase Database over Wi-Fi Connection.

-- Android app displays the data on the database in a user-friendly way.

-- Arduino then takes the values read by the Arduino and uploads the difference between that value and the calibrated value to the database via Wi-Fi connection that is pre-established.
-Once this connection is established, values can then be sent to the cloud to a pre-existing Firebase Realtime Database.
-More information on the Firebase to follow.

 - Arduino and Firebase will communicate via library commands that will create devices and sensors, as well as issue commands to halt and/or turn off the process of collecting and sending data.

 ### Arduino Libraries

 - Firebase_Arduino_WiFiNINA - Connect to the obtained WiFi and the database in firebase used for this project and then send/receive the float values obtained by the sensors directly to the database and tag a timestamp along with it.

 - TimeLib library - Track the date and time, formatted as YYYY/MM/DD”T”hh:mm:ss and sent to the database with the sensor data.

 ## Firebase